mdipierro/mdpcl/README.md

         return c
     print f(1,2)

-The last function runs the C-compiled version of the f function.
+The last function call "f(1,2)" runs the C-compiled version of the f function.

 ## Convert Python Code into OpenCL code and run it with PyOpenCL